-Charles A. Anderson
+Charles A. Anderson Co-Founder

-Co-Founder Bandera Ventures, Ltd.
+Bandera Ventures, Ltd.

 Charles A. Anderson cofounded Bandera Ventures, Ltd., a firm focused on industrial development and acquisitions, distressed office acquisitions and long-term lease opportunities.
 Prior to that, Mr. Anderson was associated with the Trammell Crow Company where he served as Senior Executive Director, responsible for the Development and Investment Group for the Western half of the United States.
 Since 2014, Mr. Anderson has served on the Board of Directors and as a member of the Investment Committee of Highwoods Properties, Inc. (NYSE:HIW), a publicly traded real estate investment trust.
-He earned his Bachelor of Business Administration from Southern Methodist University, where he graduated summa cum laude.
+He earned his Bachelor of Business Administration and Master of Business Administration from Southern Methodist University, where he graduated summa cum laude.